 Sample size and power of the study

 In the ModelMLR, to calculate a priori sample, the sjstats package was used[3].
-A conservative interclass correlation coefficient (ICC) is assumed 0.05; the maximum number of clusters in the most extended multivariate model is approximated 45.
-The model design embraces a significance level of 0.05, secures the power at 0.80, and aims to detect a small-to-medium effect size (Cohen’s d=0.30)[4].
-To be statistically empowered, 546 observations is the minimal requirement that can be fully fulfilled with numerous observations in GROUP.
+A conservative interclass correlation coefficient (ICC) was assumed 0.05; the maximum number of clusters in the most extended multivariate model was approximated 45.
+The model design embraced a significance level of 0.05, secured the power at 0.80, and aimed to detect a small-to-medium effect size (Cohen’s d=0.30)[4].
+To be statistically empowered, 546 observations was the minimal requirement that can be fully fulfilled with numerous observations in GROUP.
 As for the ModelRF, a general rule of thumb is that the number of predictors counts no higher than 10% of the observations, and the 10% ratio is preferably lower[5].
 Thus, 89 predictors (=1,119×80%×10%) at maximum can be included in the model.

 Prediction modelling